GroteGnoom/codam_minishell/README.md

 # Minishell
 In this 42 project you have to recreate a bash-like shell.
-This is a group project which you do in duos.
+This is a group project which you do in duos, I did the project together with Daniel Noom.

 The aim of this project is to understand how a shell works and is structured.
 You learn how to structure your first large project.